 When the design of a page is particularly important, you may want to implement a fixed layout, which offers greater control over the presentation of your content.
 Google Play Books supports fixed layout in EPUB 2 and EPUB 3 files.

-Approving a fixed-layout EPUB with "Needs action" statusFixed-layout EPUB files must be reviewed before they go live.
-After uploading a fixed-layout EPUB file, please add yourself as a quality reviewer and check that the book displays as intended in the Web Reader and, if possible, in the tablet version of the Google Play Books app.
-Approve the book by going to its Content tab and checking the box labeled I have done a quality review and things look fine.
-Unblock this book.
+We recommend that you review fixed-layout EPUB files before they go live.
+After you upload a fixed-layout EPUB file, add yourself as a Content Reviewer and verify that the book displays as intended in the Web Reader.
+If possible, do the same for the tablet version of the Google Play Books Android app.

 Google Play Books supports fixed-layout properties for EPUB 3 files.